The Specialized Turbo Levo Pro is part of the most popular e-bike range in the world and it gets a major revamp for 2021. So what's new?

 It’s no secret that the Brose motor in the previous Levo was plagued with issues.
 Most owners will have had at least one motor replacement by now, which – even with the best back-up and warranty support in the world – causes frustration, hassle and time off the bike.
 Regaining consumer faith will be a steep uphill battle for Specialized, but it has made significant steps to heal the wounds.
 The Brose motor remains, which some might find surprising, but with such investment in the calibration, packaging and software that surrounds the mechanics, there was no way Specialized was just going to abandon the German power unit.
 Instead, there’s now a reinforced belt and updated firmware that gets rid of any power surge that could cause slippage.

 Another weak point of the old system could be the wiring and battery connection, so the new version is sealed within a secondary box built into the battery housing.
 Hooking up or disconnecting the 700Wh battery is still as quick and simple as before with the addition of an extra step where you hinge open the door, then pull out the plug.
-And because the shape and connection hasn’t changed, you can still use an old battery in the new bike.
+And because the shape and connection hasn’t changed, you can still use an old battery in the new bike. *Update: After around 9 months of riding we sheered the connection box door off the battery when we hit a tree stump.
+Specialized since replaced the protective cover, but it does show that the door is vulnerable to damage and could do with a beefier hinge.
+Around the same time, the shock started to lose pressure while riding.
+It would maintain pressure when stored in the shed, but drop 100psi in five minutes once we got riding.
+From talking to Fox, the likely cause of this is the shock bending very slightly under high loads, such as when landing a drop, which is an issue that can affect bikes with a shock yoke and eyelets at 90º.
+In the case of the Turbo Levo, it is possible that that the asymmetric design (thanks to the Sidearm) puts additional stress on the shock structure and seals.

 There was a time, not so long ago, where even the top of the range Specialized models came with parts that were eminently upgradeable.
 Considering the price tag of this Turbo Levo Pro model, I’m glad to say that’s no longer the case.
 The foundations of the bike are functionally sensible, with Factory-level Fox 38 fork, Float X2 shock, SRAM X01 drivetrain and Code RSC disc brakes boasting huge 220/200mm rotors, but their are flourishes of interest, such as the Deity Knucklehead grips and Copperhead stem, that keep it from being a mere in-house parts bin special.
 Being top-of-the range, you get both high and low-speed compression and rebound control with which to dial-in/mess-up your suspension, the fork is of the short offset variety, which should promote even more steering stability, and there are size-specific Fox Transfer dropper posts, running from 100-200mm in length.